-5. City Council Approval.
-City Council has final approval of a MR Tax Abatement as memorialized in an Ordinance.
-The Ordinance is first heard at the City Council's Finance and Government Operations Committee (FGO Committee) public meeting.
+6. City Council Approval.
+City Council has final approval of a MR Tax Abatement as memorialized in a Resolution.
+The Resolution is first heard at the City Council's Finance and Government Operations Committee (FGO Committee) public meeting.
 At that public meeting, the FGO Committee listens to the staff analysis and reviews the ADC's recommendation.
-The applicant presents the project to the FGO Committee, and others at the public meeting are invited to speak.
+The applicant may be asked to present the project to the FGO Committee, and others at the public meeting are invited to speak.
 The applicant and its project representatives (as at the ADC public meeting) should be present at the FGO Committee public meeting.
-The FGO Committee then votes to issue the FGO Committee's recommendation to the full City

-Council (Do Pass, Do Not Pass, or No Recommendation).
+The FGO Committee then votes to issue the FGO Committee's recommendation to the full City Council (Do Pass, Do Not Pass, or No Recommendation).
 Subsequent to the FGO Committee's public meeting, at a full City Council public meeting, a presentation from the staff and applicant are usually conducted, but not always required by the City Council.
 The applicant should be present and should bring its experts to answer questions from the City Council, if necessary.
+Projects may take 3 to 4 months to receive full approval from City Council, subject to City Council and Committee hearing schedules.

-6. Building Permit Approval.
+7. Building Permit Approval.
 Prior to submitting for building permit, Applicant will need to provide MRA a final site plan and any other outstanding requirements listed in the approvals to ensure compliance with the initial application and RTA approval.

-SECTION 4: RTA LEASE
+SECTION 5: RTA LEASE

 In order to facilitate the tax abatement, the City must take title to the property and will lease the property back to the Applicant for the seven-year tax abatement period.
 A sample of the lease agreement is found in Appendix D. This lease serves only as example and the City reserves the right to amend the lease prior to execution.
-Amendments may include, but are not limited to, including claw back provisions for community benefit commitments presented in the application.
+Amendments may include, but are not limited to, including claw back provisions for community benefit commitments presented in the application and subordination clauses to satisfy lenders.
+The execution of lease transaction documents are contingent upon the applicant meeting all requirements outlined in the application and inclusion of all components that earned application points in the Community Benefits Matrix.